hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor_rule.html.markdown

 ---

-A `socket_addr_condition` block supports the following:
+A `socket_address_condition` block supports the following:

 ---

-A `remote_addr_condition` block supports the following:
+A `remote_address_condition` block supports the following:

-The `remote_addr_condition` identifies requests based on the requester's location or IP address.
+The `remote_address_condition` identifies requests based on the requester's location or IP address.

 Use `CIDR` notation when specifying IP address blocks.
 This means that the syntax for an IP address block is the base IP address followed by a forward slash and the prefix size For example: